CowardlyBattleCat/intro-web-scraping/README.md

 # Awesome, you now know the basics of web scraping!

-Book mark this repo or the colab notebook and experiement with the code.
+Book mark this repo or the colab notebook and experiment with the code.
 Try a different website.

-If you have a GitHub account already, feel free to fork and clone this repo if you'd like to have a local copy on your machine.
+If you have a GitHub account already, feel free to fork/clone this repo if you'd like to have a local copy on your machine or make your own changes.

 ## Challenges